caickdias/blog/_tabs/about.md

 order: 4
 ---

-I have a passion for solving problems, generating new ideas and learning new stuff.
-Fast learner and sociable, started coding at 17 when I joined college.
-Successfully designed, developed and released an mobile app that has ~1000 downloads (Divide aí!).
+I have a passion for solving challenging problems, exploring new ideas and diving into prominent tech stacks.
+I am sociable, an effective collaborator and a fast learner.
+I started my coding journey in college at 17 years old.
+I have designed, developed and successfully launched a mobile app to solve group bill splitting at restaurants.

 I'm also an archery instructor and I have an archery club.
 I also love playing music, crafting things, playing video games and learning random stuff.